IndexZoo/Zoo-Habitat-Index-Protocol/README.md

 ```
 - **_newComponents**                    Array of new components to add to allocation
 - **_newComponentsTargetUnits**         Array of target units at end of rebalance for new components, maps to same index of component
-- **_oldComponentsTargetUnits**         Array of target units at end of rebalance for old component, maps to same index of component,
-     *                                               if component being removed set to 0.
+- **_oldComponentsTargetUnits**         Array of target units at end of rebalance for old component, maps to same index of component.
+Set to 0 if component being removed.
 - **_positionMultiplier**               Position multiplier when target units were calculated, needed in order to adjust target units
-     *                                               if fees accrued
 ### **trade**
 Only approved addresses can call if `anyoneTrade` is false.
 Determines trade size and direction and swaps into or out of WETH on exchange specified by manager.
 ```